researchwiseai/pulse-ts/README.md

 This generates `dist/index.js`, `dist/index.mjs` and the type declarations in `dist/index.d.ts`.
 IDEs will automatically pick up these types for improved editor support.

+## Security

+For information on how to report security vulnerabilities, see [SECURITY.md](./SECURITY.md).
+We aim to acknowledge reports within 2 business days.